anilrupnar/Amazon-Prime-Video-Clone/README.md

-# Amazon Video Clone Deployment Automation
+# Amazon prime Video Clone Deployment Automation

 ## Objective
 Automate the deployment of an Amazon Video clone application using Docker and Jenkins to streamline development and deployment processes, ensuring efficient management of the application lifecycle.